 The Environment Protection Act provides that the “appropriate person” may be issued with a “site contamination assessment order” or a “site remediation order” in relation to a site.
 An “appropriate person” is a person who caused the site contamination.
 Site contamination exists if there are chemical substances on land which are above permitted background concentrations.

-A site contamination assessment order is made against the appropriate person requiring that an assessment of site contamination be carried out where the Environment Protection Authority (EPA) believes that site contamination exists on land.
+A site contamination assessment order is made against the appropriate person requiring that an assessment of site contamination be carried out where the Environment Protection Authority ("EPA") believes that site contamination exists on land.
 A site remediation order is an order to the appropriate person, giving details of site contamination and requiring the person to whom it is issued to remediate the site within a specified period.
 Depending upon the level of site contamination, this may be a very costly exercise.

 The appropriate person who may be served with a site remediation order will be the person who caused the site contamination at the site or, if it is not practical to issue an order to that person, then the owner of the site, provided that: